alexhkurz/introduction-to-mathematical-proof/introduction.md

 - A new proof generates new questions.
 These new questions are often more consequential than the proof.

+- Mathematics is about patterns and proofs are a way to generate more patterns.
+Some of the most powerful patterns in maths arise from analogies between proofs.

-- As we build up mathematics it gets more and more sophisticated and more and more care is needed not to get yourself into contradictions.
+- As we build up, mathematics gets more and more sophisticated and more and more care is needed not to get yourself into contradictions.

 - Mathematicians use existing theorems as building blocks for future mathematics.
-If these theorems are not reliable the whole beautiful tower of maths might break down.
+If these theorems are not reliable the whole beautiful tower of maths breaks down.

 - Not all areas of mathematics are easily accessible to intuition.
 But intuition is necessary to make progress.
-Mathematicians use proofs to build up an intuitive understanding of new areas of maths that seem abstract at the outset and become familiar later.
+Mathematicians use proofs to build up an intuitive understanding of new areas of maths that seem abstract at the outset and become familiar through proof on the way.

 - Proofs is the vehicle mathematicians use to travel the landsacpe of ideas.